xrdocs/ncs5500/_tutorials/understanding-the-bfd-hardware-programming-on-ncs55xx-and-ncs5xx.md

   !
 ```

-## Verification in the Pipeline
+## Verification

 Let us verify a few CLI commands and confirm the hardware programming.
-This command gives a quick information on the session configured.
+This command gives a quick information of all the sessions configured.

 ![Screenshot 2021-05-24 at 7.15.15 PM.png]({{site.baseurl}}/images/Screenshot 2021-05-24 at 7.15.15 PM.png)

-The below gives a detailed output of the different parameters of the BFD control packet which we mentioned in the earlier section.
+The below command gives a detailed output of the different parameters of the BFD control packet which we mentioned in the earlier section.
 We can see the source and destination values, the version, state, discriminator values and different flags being set or clear.
 We can also see the hardware offloaded information and values.
 The state of the session is showing UP as the programming in the hardware is done properly.
 If there is any programming issue, we will see the state stuck in admin down or init.
 Another important value to check in the output is _Async Session ID_ and _Async Tx Key_.
-In case of programming issues the key would be 0.
+In case of programming issues the value of the key would be 0.

 <div class="highlighter-rouge">
 <pre class="highlight">